Starting a Dispute

 The online application form and staff members will help you figure out how to name the other parties properly.
 This is important, because if you want to enforce a decision against them, you’ll need to have named them accurately.

 Do I need to start my claim within a certain time period?

 Any legal claim that can go to a court or a tribunal almost always has to be started within a set period of time.
 After this time runs out, a court or tribunal can refuse to consider your claim, no matter how strong your case would have been.

 The time limit is called a limitation period.
 It’s like a countdown that only stops once a case is started with the CRT or a court.
-Learn more about limitation periods.

 Can the CRT refuse my application?

-The CRT may also refuse to provide a Dispute Notice if the claim is not in CRT jurisdiction, or the limitation period has expired.
+The CRT may also refuse to issue a Dispute Notice if the claim is not in CRT jurisdiction, or the limitation period has expired.

 If the CRT refuses to issue a Dispute Notice, you may re-apply to the CRT.
 However, it’s likely the CRT will take the same action, unless you are able to provide the required information and payment.